ringcentral/ringcentral-api-docs/docs/voice/warm-transfer.md

 The first step in a warm transfer is to put the customer on hold.
 But before that can happen, there is some information we need to gather about the customer and the operator.
 We need to collect the telephony session from the operator's perspective.
 We can do this through the [Extension Telephony Session Event](https://developers.ringcentral.com/api-reference/Extension-Telephony-Sessions-Event).

+!!!
+Note
+    An alternative option is to listen to the [Extension Presence Event](https://developers.ringcentral.com/api-reference/Extension-Presence-Event), which will also allow you to retrieve the session ID and party ID.

 Follow the instructions for [setting up pubnub](../../notifications/push-notifications/quick-start#javascript).
 Here we will want to listen for Telephony Session Events so set an event filter for `/restapi/v1.0/account/~/extension/~/telephony/sessions`.

 ### Receive Event for Customer to Operator Call